-V. CONCLUSION
+VI.
+CONCLUSION

-We presented a framework for an integrated development and testing approach of complex systems.
+We presented a framework for an integrated development and testing approach of complex systems and showed its application using an example from the aircraft system domain, the Door Locking System.
 The main driver behind this development was the need for more efficient testing.
 This was succesfully achieved by increasing the degree of reusability of engineering artefacts and automation of the testing process in the following way:

-- Reusability - Explicit modelling of different architecture levels enables reuse of architectures.

-- Requirement monitors can be reused for testing different architecture levels as well as the real hardware product. - Removing verdicts from test cases allows using the same test scenario for testing multiple requirements.
+- Reusability - Explicit modelling of different architecture levels enables reuse of architectures. - Requirement monitors can be reused for testing different architecture levels as well as the real hardware product. - Removing verdicts from test cases allows using the same test scenario for testing multiple requirements.
 Additionally, testing a requirement in different test scenarios increases the confidence in the conclusions drawn from the test results. - Automation - Executable requirement monitors allow automated test verdict derivation. - Generation of scenarios using MBT. - Automated test execution of formal test scenarios.

 The approach requires, as most model-based approaches, a frontloading of effort, a personnel shift and a different education of the involved people compared to the current state of practice.
-While evidence suggests that, through the high degree of reuse and automation, the effort for model-based testing is only slighly higher than the one for traditional testing [31] the adoption of the presented approach in an industrial environment nevertheless requires a rethinking of traditional roles and process steps.
+While evidence suggests that, through the high degree of reuse and automation, the effort for model-based testing is only slighly higher than the one for traditional testing [37] the adoption of the presented approach in an industrial environment nevertheless requires a rethinking of traditional roles and process steps.